d4mation-/D4-Custom-Post-Type-Generator/README.md

         * It will add an "s" at the end to make it plural.
 * ```get_permissions()``` and ```set_permissions( Array $permissions )```
     * Permissions are generated using the set Capability Type.
-    * You can set all Permissions within a capability type like so:
+    * You can set all Permissions within a capability type:
-    *

             $role->set_capability_type( 'post' );
             $role->set_permissions( 'all' );
-    * You can also be more granular, like so:
+    * You can also be more granular:
-    *

             $role->set_capability_type( 'post' );
             $role->set_permissions( array(
                 'read' => 'all',